jenkins-infra/jenkins.io/content/projects/gsoc/2020/application.md

 #### Has your org been accepted as a mentoring org in Google Summer of Code before?
 Yes, in 2016, 2018 and 2019

-2019: 5/7
+* 2019: 5/7
-2018: 2/3 (+1 cancelled project during community bonding)
+* 2018: 2/3 (+1 cancelled project during community bonding)
-2016: 1/5 (3 students have been failed due to major undisclosed time commitments, which impacted the project quality at the first coding phase)
+* 2016: 1/5 (3 students have been failed due to major undisclosed time commitments, which impacted the project quality at the first coding phase)

+### Is there an organization new to GSoC that you would like to refer to the program for 2020?
+Feel free to add a few words about why they'd be a good fit.

+TODO

 #### If your org has applied for GSoC before but not been accepted, select the years
 2009, 2017